- Patient & Visitor Information

 Columbia, SC 29203

-Generally, there are no after-effects from HBO therapy.
-However, some patients report a "crackling" sound in their ears between treatments.
-This is easily relieved.
-Some patients report feeling lightheaded for a few minutes following a treatment, but this is brief, and patients soon are able to continue with their normal daily activities.
+Generally, patients experience no aftereffects from HBOT.
+However, some patients report a “crackling” in their ears between treatments, which you can relieve this in the same way you clear your ears during changes in pressure while in the chamber.
+Some patients feel lightheaded for a few minutes following a treatment, but this is brief and should be resolved prior to leaving the department.
+Patients are able to continue with their normal daily activities.